Kenneth Gainwell Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 - Gainwell did not record a rush attempt in last week's game versus the Giants.

-- Gainwell has 54 rushing yards (18.0 ypg) on 12 carries with one touchdown over his last three games.
+- Gainwell has put up 54 rushing yards on 12 carries (18.0 yards per game) with one touchdown in his last three games.

 Gainwell's Philadelphia Teammates